harshad16/Chess-play/readme.md

   - A Minimax class that implements the Minimax algorithm
   - A GUI class that implements the graphical user interface
   - A UI class that implements the command line user interface
+  - A CNN class that implements a convolutional neural network.

 ### Getting started
 - Prerequisites:
   - Python 3.10.2 or newer
   - PyQT5.15 or newer
+  - Tensorflow 2.6.0 or newer
 - Running the project:
   - To run the project, you need to run the main.py file.
   - To switch between the command line and the graphical user interface, you need to change the value of the variable `use_gui` to `True` or `False` in the main.py file.